What’s a drawdown pension?

 A drawdown pension lets you keep your money invested and take a regular income or a lump sum when you need to.
 The income you’ll get will vary depending on the fund’s performance.

-The level of income isn’t guaranteed.
-There’s a real chance that you may need to reduce your drawdown income in the future, in particular if the performance of your investments is lower than expected, or you live to an older age than you originally anticipated when choosing your initial income level.
+The level of income isn't guaranteed.
+Drawing income will reduce the value of your account.
+You may need to reduce your drawdown income in the future, in particular if investment performance isn't sufficient, or you live to a greater age than originally anticipated.

 Drawdown will reduce the size of your pension fund and the investment growth may not be sufficient to maintain the level of income you wish to draw.
 If you withdraw money at a higher rate than your investment grows by, your remaining pension fund will reduce in value.
-The level of income you take will need to be reviewed if the fund becomes too small - this is more likely the higher the level of income you take.
+The level of income you take will need to be reviewed regularly.

-The income you receive may be lower than the amount you could receive from an annuity, depending on the performance of your investments.
+Depending on the performance of your investments, the income you receive may be lower or higher than you could receive from an annuity.
 You can find out more about annuities here.

-The rules governing how much income, and when, you can take directly from your pension fund may change.
-This could mean that the income you can take from the investment no longer meets your requirements.
+The rules governing how much income you can take may change.
+This could mean income drawdown no longer meets your requirements.

 If you’re unsure of your options, you should speak to a financial adviser.
 If you don't have a financial adviser, you can visit MoneyHelper to find the right one for you.
 There may be a charge for this.